Supporting the DCA community

 On behalf of local authorities and GeoPlace, Ordnance Survey has released an INSPIRE compliant view service for addresses derived from AddressBase.

 The INSPIRE Address View serves points derived from AddressBase Premium that are representative of the central locations of addresses within Great Britain.
 Address view points are rendered according to the portrayal rules as defined by the INSPIRE Data Specification on Addresses.

 The INSPIRE Address View is free for personal, non-commercial use only.
-To access the service go to https://developer.ordnancesurvey.co.uk/inspire-address-view where you can also:
+This also allows you to: